Particular/docs.particular.net/samples/azure/azure-service-fabric-routing/sample.md

 The remainder of this document will focus on the different techniques that can be used to configure these distribution strategies, either manually or automatically, to achieve full partition aware routing.

 ## Partitioned Endpoint Configuration

+Endpoint instances hosted with stateful service replicas need to be uniquely addressable by the partition key associated with each replica.
+Possible keys are `NamedPartition` and `Int64RangePartition`.
+The unique partition keys are used for `SendLocal` and `ReplyTo` operations to route messages to the correct partitions.

 Partitioned endpoints require specifying partitioning configuration by calling an extension method on `EndpointConfiguration`:

-snippet: ConfigureLocalPartitions-ZipCodeVoteCount
+snippet: ApplyPartitionConfigurationToEndpoint-ZipCodeVoteCount

-This ensures that the endpoint will be uniquely addressable and that both `SendLocal` and `ReplyTo` operations result in messages sent to the proper originating partition.

 ### Local sends

 All local sends are handled by `PartitionAwareDistributionStrategy`.
-It sets the `partition-key` header value to local partition and routes the message to instance specific queue.
+For each locally sent message it sets the `partition-key` header value to the local partition key and routes the message to the queue associated with the local partition.

 ### Replies

 When replying, an endpoint routes the reply message to the endpoint that initiated the conversation.
 It's the responsibility of the requestor to properly set the reply to header before sending out the request.
 For a partitioned endpoint this implies that it sets the reply to header to its instance specific queue instead of the shared queue.
 This functionality is covered by the `HardcodeReplyToAddressToLogicalAddress` behavior.

 ## Receiver Side Distribution

+Receiver Side Distribution validates if a replica of a partitioned endpoint can process an incoming message or should forward it to the appropriate replicate instead.
+Partition validation is performed by inspecting message headers and message body.

 A partitioned endpoint can be configured to check that an incoming message should be processed locally.
 If it is not the case, the message is forwarded to the correct partition.

-Partition validation is performed by inspecting message headers and message body.

 ### Message headers inspection

 Every incoming message has its `partition-key` header value inspected by `DistributeMessagesBasedOnHeader` behavior.
-If the value specified in the header is equal to the receiver`s partition, then message processing takes place.
+If the value specified in the header is matching the receiver`s partition key, then message is processed.
 Otherwise, the message is forwarded to the appropriate partition specified by the header value.
-If the partition key is wrongly assigned - the specified partition does not exist, the message is moved to the error queue.
+If the partition key is wrongly assigned, the specified partition does not exist, the message is moved to the error queue.

-If the `partition-key` header does not exist, the pipeline execution continues moving the message to the *Message body inspection* step.
+If the `partition-key` header does not exist, the pipeline execution continues to the *Message body inspection* step.

+### Message body inspection

+If message headers inspection is unsuccessful with value extraction of `partition-key` header, message body is used to determine partition key value. `DistributeMessagesBasedOnPayload` behavior determines the partition value using the mapping function provided by a user via configuration API.
+Result of the mapping function is stored as the `partition-key` header value.
+Inspection can raise a `PartitionMappingFailedException` exception if partition key is not a valid partition key for a given endpoint.
+For a partition key that is not local, the message is forwarded to the appropriate partition.

+The forwarding/processing decision is made in the same way as in *Header inspection* step.

 NOTE: `PartitionMappingFailedException` is configured as an unrecoverable exception.
 Whenever such an exception is raised the message that triggered the exception will be moved to the configured error queue.
 For more information refer to [unrecoverable exceptions documentation](/nservicebus/recoverability/custom-recoverability-policy.md).

-### Message body inspection

-If the value of `partition-key` can't be extracted from a header value, it's determined on the basis of the message body. `DistributeMessagesBasedOnPayload` behavior determines the partition value using the mapping function provided by a user via configuration API.
-The calculated value is added as the `partition-key` header.

-The forwarding/processing decision is made in the same way as in *Header inspection* step.

 ### Control message forwarding